dartmouth-cs52-19S/workshop-graphql-workshop/README.md

 - Each [`repository`](https://developer.github.com/v4/object/repository/) has a field called `defaultBranchRef`, which is is a [Git reference](https://developer.github.com/v4/object/ref/) to the repository's default branch.
 - Each `defaultBranchRef` has a `target` field, which is the actual [Git object](https://developer.github.com/v4/interface/gitobject/) the reference points to.
 - We can then use the *inline fragment* (`... on Commit`) to specify that we are interested in those Git objects which are `Commits`.
-- Next, we request the `totalCount` of commits, and for the `first` 10 items in the commit history, request their `committedDate` by following the same nesting of `edges` and `nodes` we used before.
+- Next, we request the `totalCount` of commits, and for the `first` 10 items in the commit history, request their `committedDate` and `message` by following the same nesting of `edges` and `nodes` we used before.

 ##### Final step for our query!
 Now that the query works for your username, let's get it ready for our app.